 Background and Past Research

 Before pursuing graduate work I took time off to improve my skills as a cognitive neuroscientist and to learn about and live in a new culture.
 I found an ideal climate to pursue these goals in Prof. John-Dylan Haynes’ research group in Berlin, Germany.
 Prof. Haynes gave me the opportunity to work on an exciting and challenging research question looking at whether our intuitions about decision making are reflected in neural processing.
 When we make a decision we have a conscious experience that the decision occurs at a precise moment.
 But this intuition does not match the neural activity in our brain: Prof. Haynes had shown in a previous experiment that early brain activity could be used to predict an action 8 seconds in advance of the experienced moment of decision making (Soon et al., 2008).
 We wanted to further study this process to understand how late a person might still be able to “veto” their decision in real time.
-To understand this question we devised a predictive brain computer interface, which monitored a subject’s EEG patterns in real time.
+To understand this question we devised a predictive brain computer interface which monitored a subject’s EEG patterns in real time.
 The computer then fed back a signal whenever it predicted an upcoming movement decision.
 We found that up until 200 ms before movement onset participants would see the signal and then entirely cancel their action, showing no overt sign of a decision.
 This suggests that this earlier EEG activity we pick up is predictive of the decision, but not responsible for it.
 In the last 200 ms before movement onset though it became impossible for participants to cancel the beginning of their movement, although they were able to stop the movement prior to completion.
 Comparing our results with a computational model (Schurger et al., 2012) we found strong similarities, confirming that our result may indeed be the last “point of no-return” within the brain before efferent neural activity is sent to the muscles.
 At the time of this submission our manuscript is in revisions at PNAS.

 The entire research process, from formulating our research question, finding appropriate technological resources to create a brain-computer interface, analyzing data, and finally creating a publishable paper, has been an enjoyable and immensely rewarding experience.
 Working with Prof. Haynes cemented my goal of becoming a professor and reinforced my belief that academia is the right place to be pursuing consciousness research at this time.